ospalax/addon-kea-hooks/README.md

 ## Hooks

-Kea supports hooks - dnsmasq has some too, but they are triggered too late (after the lease is acutually done).
-Kea's hooks are very granular and hooked on many places during process, which scratches our itch.
+Kea supports hooks - dnsmasq has some too, but they are triggered too late (after the lease is actually done).
+Kea's hooks are more granular and hooked onto more places during the process, which scratches our itch.

 ## Usage

-First of all you need installed `docker` and `make` command.
+First of all you need installed [**`docker`**](https://www.docker.com/) and `make` command.
 This project (if successful) will create a few artifacts:

 - docker image with build and installed ISC Kea (also saved as a tar)
 - an archive with ISC Kea compiled binaries (installation prefix)

 The archive is used as a artifact for ONE NFV appliance - rebuilding ISC Kea with each appliance build would be too time-consuming.

 ### List default build parameters

+There is no `configure` script so just edit or set the environmental variables which have defaults here:

 ```
 % cat Makefile.config